Mirantis/mke-docs/content/docs/getting-started/offline-installation.md

 The installation and upgrade procedures for MKE 4k reflect those of the online scenario.
-While the online installation, though, typically uses `registry.mirantis.com` as the primary OCI registry as the repository for MKE 4k materials, with the offline scenario you instead specify a private registry from which to pull the MKE 4k artifacts, images, and charts.
+While the online installation, though, typically uses `registry.mirantis.com` as the primary OCI registry for MKE 4k materials, with the offline scenario you instead specify a private registry from which to pull the MKE 4k artifacts, images, and charts.